Been refused home insurance?

-It can be difficult to find cover from another provider after a refusal to renew or a cancellation notice
+Finding cover after a refusal to renew or a cancellation notice

-When you start a quote for home insurance, providers may ask whether you have ever had a policy cancelled or refused.
-The duty on you to answer the questions asked, honestly and to the best of your knowledge.
-By answering yes truthfully, you will likely be asked several follow up questions.
+When you start a quote, home insurance providers may ask whether you have ever had a policy cancelled or refused.
+You have a duty to answer the questions asked honestly and to the best of your knowledge.
+By answering 'Yes' truthfully, you will likely be asked several follow-up questions.
 This is so that your potential insurer can assess the risk to underwrite your policy and provide adequate cover.

 Why was I declined insurance?